Archive for April, 2008

 #7: The traditional mode of getting data from public infrastructures to inform policymaking — regulating its collection — is a quixotic path, since the government regulatory agencies have as much reason to be reluctant as providers regarding disclosure of how the Internet is engineered, used, and financed.

-top ten things lawyers should know about Internet research: #6
+top ten things lawyers should know about the Internet: #6

 [Jump to a Top Ten item: #1 #2 #3 #4 #5 #6 #7 #8 #9 #10]